 Many people claim that such concerns are no more than scaremongering and that ‘this will never happen’, but examples already exist.
 Martin Ponting, who was sentenced to life in 1995 for the rape of two girls under the age of 16, was moved in 2017 to the all-women prison of Bronzefield in Surrey because he now identifies as a woman and goes by the name of Jessica Winfield.
-This prisoner has reportedly under gone gender reassignment surgery (the type is not reported so it may not be genital surgery) and presumably has also been granted a gender recognition certificate to become legally female and thus eligible for transfer.
+This prisoner has reportedly undergone gender reassignment surgery (the type is not reported so it may not be genital surgery) and presumably has also been granted a gender recognition certificate to become legally female and thus eligible for transfer.
 The convicted rapist was previously held at Whitemoor prison, a maximum security prison for men needing Category A and B containment.
-Winfield has now been segregated within the restricted status facility at Bronzefield away from the main prison population for allegedly making inappropriate sexual advances on other female prisoners.
-There is some disagreement whether this was the reason for the move.
-Nevertheless this example, and worse, is likely to happen repeatedly when access to a gender recognition certificate is open to all and clearly demonstrates that existing safeguards are not sufficient to keep women safe.
+Winfield has now been segregated within the restricted status facility at Bronzefield, away from the main prison population, for allegedly making inappropriate sexual advances on other female prisoners.
+There is some disagreement as to whether this was the reason for the move.
+Nevertheless, examples such as this, and worse, are likely to happen again when access to a gender recognition certificate is open to all, with no checks and balances.
+It clearly demonstrates that existing safeguards are not sufficient to keep women safe.

 5.3 Sex-based exemptions will become impossible to use in practice